Saturday, September 21, through Sunday, December 8

 Scholars have traced the origins of the modern Day of the Dead holiday to indigenous observances dating back hundreds of years and to an Aztec festival dedicated to the goddess Mictecacihuatl, which has become a national symbol whose meaning is frequently taught in Mexico's schools.
 Originally, however, Day of the Dead as such was not celebrated in northern Mexico, where it was unknown until the 20th Century because its indigenous people had different traditions.
 The people and the church rejected it as a day related to syncretizing pagan elements with Catholic Christianity.
 Yet as of the early 21st Century, Día de Muertos is observed in northern Mexico because the Mexican government made it a national holiday based on educational policies from the 1960s, and Day of the Dead is now collectively viewed as a unifying national tradition based on indigenous traditions.

-Day of the Dead: The Art of Remembrance will be on display September 21 through December 8, and regular museum hours are 10 a.m. to 5 p.m. on Tuesdays through Saturdays, 10 a.m. to 9 p.m. on Thursdays, and noon to 5 p.m. on Sundays.
+Day of the Dead: The Art of Remembrance will be on display September 21 through December 8, with regular museum hours 10 a.m. to 5 p.m. on Tuesdays through Saturdays, 10 a.m. to 9 p.m. on Thursdays, and noon to 5 p.m. on Sundays.
 Museum admission is $4-10, and more information is available by calling (563)326-7804 or visiting FiggeArtMuseum.org.